 Consider a black box if you’re on a budget

 While some people are adamant that they do not want one, if you’re trying to keep the cost of your insurance as low as possible, particularly for younger drivers then you may want to consider getting a black box.
 Having a black box fitted can severely reduce the cost of your premium, so if money’s tight then make sure you include these options in your search results.

 If you go ahead and get a black box fitted, just be sure to stay within the speed limit and don’t exceed the stated mileage, otherwise you may see the costs of your insurance rise sharply.

 Be accurate with mileage

-Even if you plan to not have a black box policy, you still need to be honest about your mileage.
+Even if you plan to get insurance without a black box, you still need to be honest about your mileage.
 Some people believe the lower the mileage stated the lower the premium, but in some cases the truth is actually the opposite.
 Being honest will ensure you have the correct cover, plus you may even save some money.

 Tweak your voluntary excess